General Introduction to Ocean Accounts

 The stock domain groups follow the same nested structure.
 They map directly to the 2025 SNA's multiple-capitals framework for measuring sustainability (Chapters 34-35)[6:5], which means ocean accounts can be directly compared with national-level sustainability assessments:

-Individual environmental assets in the ocean domain can be classified according to the 2025 SNA's five categories of natural resources[5:1][6:6]: (1) land, including coastal land and the seabed; (2) mineral and energy resources, including seabed minerals, offshore hydrocarbons, and renewable energy resources such as offshore wind and tidal energy (AN322); (3) biological resources, including aquatic resources such as fish stocks; (4) water resources; and (5) other natural resources.
+Individual environmental assets in the ocean domain can be classified according to the 2025 SNA's five categories of natural resources (para A2.37)[5:1][6:6]: (1) land, including coastal land and the seabed; (2) mineral and energy resources, including seabed minerals, offshore hydrocarbons, and renewable energy resources such as offshore wind and tidal energy (AN322); (3) biological resources, including aquatic resources such as fish stocks; (4) water resources; and (5) other natural resources.

-Ecosystem condition is measured using the SEEA EA Ecosystem Condition Typology (ECT), which organises condition variables into three groups and six classes: abiotic characteristics (physical state and chemical state), biotic characteristics (compositional state, structural state, and functional state), and landscape/seascape characteristics[8:4][21].
+Ecosystem condition is measured using the SEEA EA Ecosystem Condition Typology (ECT), which organises condition variables into three groups and six classes: abiotic characteristics (physical and chemical characteristics), biotic characteristics (compositional state, structural state, and functional state), and landscape/seascape characteristics[8:4][21].
 Condition is measured relative to a reference condition reflecting the natural or undegraded state of the ecosystem (SEEA EA para 5.69)[8:5].

 Accounting relationships between domain groups